All Books

 Key Takeaways

-• Acknowledge and accept your child's feelings without judgment.
+• Acknowledge your child's feelings with words instead of dismissing them.

 Who Should Read

-Parents and educators struggling with daily power battles with kids.
+Parents and educators struggling with communication breakdowns with children.

 Key Takeaways